 The critical thing to remember when selecting the right coverage is to make sure the materials you use can allow air to pass freely through it.
 So avoid something bulky or heavily insulated which may stop the flow of air inside the crate.

 Cotton sheets are an excellent choice for most dogs and should not make ventilation difficult, as long as your dog has no respiratory problems.

-Also, many popular commercial pet crate covers come in darker colors, such as brown, grey, or black, which can often add to the den-like environment that you are hoping to create for your furry friend.
+Also, much popular commercial pet crate covers come in darker colors, such as brown, grey, or black, which can often add to the den-like environment that you are hoping to create for your furry friend.

 It could be something to take into account when selecting the covering to be used.

 If you are really concerned that your Frenchie is not getting a lot of circulation in their crate, you can easily change the coverage of your crate to meet their specific needs.

 Try placing the crate in the corner of the room and try covering just the sections of the crate which are visible to the rest of the room.

 Commercial crate covers can also be purchased to slip over your current crate with adjustable sides if you’re striving for a visually appealing alternative.